i230010/solareclipseproject/README.md

 - `vector`
 - `numpy`

-JPL DE441 at the project folder
+JPL Development Ephemerides (DEXXX) at the "ephem" folder

 ---